 provided that a Shipper shall be relieved of its obligation to pay any fixed transmission charge (being a charge not determined by the delivery of any quantity of Gas), to the extent that First Gas cannot provide transmission services up to that Shipper’s DNC and/or Supplementary Capacity on account of that Force Majeure Event (as determined by First Gas).

-If a Party seeks relief under section 15.1, that Party shall, upon the occurrence of any such failure due to a Force Majeure Event:
+If a Party seeks relief under section 15.1, that Party shall, upon the occurrence of any failure due to a Force Majeure Event:

-as soon as practicable but in any event within 48 hours give notice to the other Party of the occurrence of the event or circumstance claimed to be a Force Majeure Event and provide to the other Party full particulars relating to the event or circumstance and the cause of such failure.
-Such notice shall also contain an estimate of the period of time required to remedy such failure;
+as soon as practicable but in any event within 48 hours give notice to the other Party of the occurrence of the event or circumstance claimed to be a Force Majeure Event and provide to the other Party full particulars relating to the event or circumstance and the cause of that failure.
+The notice shall also contain an estimate of the period of time required to remedy the failure;

 render the other Party reasonable opportunity and assistance to examine and investigate the event or circumstance and the matters which caused the event or circumstance and failure;

-as quickly as practicable, use due diligence and take all reasonable steps which may be necessary to rectify, remedy, shorten or mitigate the circumstances giving rise to Force Majeure Event so as to minimise any Loss or other effects of the suspension of obligations suffered or incurred, or likely to be suffered or incurred by the Party; and
+as quickly as practicable, use due diligence and take all reasonable steps to rectify, remedy, shorten or mitigate the circumstances giving rise to Force Majeure Event so as to minimise any Loss or other effects of the suspension of obligations suffered or incurred, or likely to be suffered or incurred by the Party; and

 give notice as soon as practicable, but in any event within 48 hours to the other Party upon termination of the Force Majeure Event.